vtexdocs/dev-portal-content/docs/guides/Checkout/customization/checkout-customization-guide.md

 - Easily track all changes made to the UI (through app versions)
 - Apply quick rollbacks to a previous version, if needed.

-[block:callout]
-{
-"type": "warning",
-"body": "It is highly recommended that you have prior experience using IO apps (VTEX Store Framework) before choosing this checkout UI configuration option."
+>⚠️ It is highly recommended that you have prior experience using IO apps (VTEX Store Framework) before choosing this checkout UI configuration option.
-}
-[/block]

 For more information, access the [Checkout UI Settings Guide](https://developers.vtex.com/docs/guides/vtex-checkout-ui-settings).

 ### Checkout UI Custom app